konecty/Konecty/STORAGE.md

 ## Configuration Structure

-The storage API configuration is located at the Namespace document: `MetaObjects > { "_id": "Namespace" }`, and is structured as the following example:
+The storage API configuration is part of the [Namespace](./src/imports/model/Namespace.ts) configuration.
+In any given deployment, it is located at the Namespace document: `MetaObjects > { "_id": "Namespace" }`, and is structured as the following example:

 ```json
 {